-Note: Individuals not covered by GDPR may be subject to different breach notification requirements depending on their state or country of residence.
+NOTE: Individuals not covered by GDPR may be subject to different breach notification requirements based on their state or country of residence.

 The SDMS has designated a Data Protection Officer (DPO), who is responsible for managing compliance with the GDPR.
 The DPO is the primary contact for all inquiries or requests relating to the GDPR compliance and the SDMS' use of personal information.